sqaxomonophonen/cclean/README.md

-It prints `.o` files which should be rebuilt according source modification times, including those of any local `#includes` (recursively).
+It prints `.o` files which should be rebuilt according to source modification times, including those of any local `#includes` (recursively).
 It assumes `foo.o` comes from `foo.c`, `foo.c` or `foo.cpp`.